 With sex addicts, stimulant drugs like cocaine and methamphetamine are often the secondary drug of choice.
 Typically, these drugs are used in conjunction with sexual activity because they allow users to be sexual for several hours (or even days) at a time—especially if the addict is male and erection enhancers like Viagra, Levitra, and Cialis are also being used.

 When stimulant drug use is consistently fused with compulsive sex, as described above, the behaviors can become mutually reinforcing.
 Over time, even simple sexual fantasies and/or memories of past sexual acts can become a psychological trigger for stimulant drug abuse, and vice versa.
 Eventually, stimulant drug use and sexual activity can become so tightly paired that engaging in one behavior inevitably leads to the other.
-This is known as chemsex addiction.
-If your partner is a chemsex addict, getting high and seeking/finding/having sex becomes a single coexisting and complementary addiction.
+This type of sexualized drug use is known as paired substance/sex addiction of chemsex addiction.
+If your partner is a substance/sex addict, getting high and seeking/finding/having sex is a single coexisting and complementary addiction.

 Unfortunately, stimulant drugs are highly disinhibiting, which means your partner’s beliefs about the need for safer sex may disappear when high, greatly increasing his or her (and, by extension, your) risk for HIV and other STDs.
 Moreover, stimulant abuse is highly destructive in its own right, both physically and mentally—for both the addict and his or her loved ones.
 And if your partner has a co-occurring sex and stimulant addiction, he or she might also be abusing alcohol, benzodiazepines (like Valium, Ativan, or Xanax), and over-the-counter cold medicines to “come down” and get some sleep when the party is finally over.